balajimaha/ppt/README.md

 2. Use `demo_tuhh_presentation.tex` as a starting point
 3. Adapt meta-data such as `\date`, `\author`, `\institute`, `\telephonenumber`
 4. Add your own slides
+5. Run latexmk in the root folder and it will do the job
+6. Run latexmk -c if you want to cleanup the build folder or generate the output files from scratch.

 # What you can expect: